v0xie/sd-webui-incantations/README.md

 # sd-webui-incantations
-This extension implements a number of novel algorithms that aim to enhance image quality, prompt following, and more.
+This extension implements multiple novel algorithms that enhance image quality, prompt following, and more.

 ---
 ### "Perturbed Attention Guidance"